apolopena/gitpod-laravel-starter/README.md

   1. The first time around and entire online development environment comeplete with and IDE is being built from a custom docker container so this will take some time.
 Scaffolding for the laravel 8 project and debugging capabilities are also created the first time you build the workspace so it will be up to you to commit those newly created files to your repository once you see that the build was successful. more on that below
   2. Gitpod will cache subsequent requests to your workspace and when you restart the workspace it will be much quicker than the inital build so don't worry.

-## Running it ##
+## Running the client ##
-Here is a quick guide on how to view the starting page of your project in a preview browser.
-Please read the [Gitpod documentation](https://www.gitpod.io/docs/) if you want to use this amazing system to its fullest potential.
+A preview browser should automatically open and display the Laravel start page.
+This page is being served by a web server.
+The code for this page is in `/resources/views/welcome.blade.php` Please read the [Gitpod documentation](https://www.gitpod.io/docs/) if you want to use this amazing system to its fullest potential.
+In the IDE there is a UI for hiding the preview brower panel and for launching the preview browser in a seperate window.
+Look on the right side area of the IDE for these controls.

-Once the gitpod workspace has been built and loaded you will see a log of the results in a terminal window at the bottom.
-The starting page of your project should be displayed in the preview browser.
-The preview browser can also be launched in a seperate window if you like.
-If you see that the starting page has not loaded in the preview browser try clicking the "try again" button as sometimes the preview window opens before the webserver has served the page.
+## Pushing files ##
+If the results log shows success, you should push the newly created project files to your repository.

 A successful results log will look something like this:
 ```